 net start bits

-These commands stop all update services, rename the folders where Windows stores update data (effectively clearing them), and restart the services fresh.
+net start msiserverThese commands stop all the services involved in updates, rename the folders (which is akin to clearing them) where Windows keeps update data and then restart the services from scratch.

 Preventing Future Windows Update Problems